cdmx-in/wappler_ac_ag_grid/README.md

 3. **New Value**: The new value to replace the original value in the field data.
 4. **Area**: Choose where to apply the data changes: "cell" (cell text) or "tooltip" (tooltip text).

+**Amount Fields** (Type: textbox, Default: null)
+- Define the fields where the comma-separation and float parsing need to be applied.

 ---
 **Configure Header Names**
 This grid allows you to define custom header names for specific columns.
 The grid has the following columns: